ibraheemdev/matchit/README.md

 assert_eq!(m.at("/foo.js")?.params.get("p"), Some("foo.js"));
 assert_eq!(m.at("/c/bar.css")?.params.get("p"), Some("c/bar.css"));

-// note that this will not match assert!(m.at("/").is_err());
+// Note that this would lead to an empty parameter. assert!(m.at("/").is_err());
 ```